yashi421/yashi421/README.md

 - 👋 Hi, I’m @yashi421
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning javq
+- 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 9054266560
 - 😄 Pronouns: yana